emissary-ingress/emissary/user-guide/helm.md

 ## Install with Helm

-When you run the Helm chart, it also installs the Ambassador Edge Stack.
+When you run the Helm chart, it installs the Ambassador Edge Stack.
 You can deploy it with either the Helm 2 or Helm 3 chart.

-1. If you are installing the Ambassador Edge Stack **for the first time on your host**, create the `ambassador` namespace for the Ambassador Edge Stack:
+1. If you are installing the Ambassador Edge Stack **for the first time on your cluster**, create the `ambassador` namespace for the Ambassador Edge Stack:

    ```
    kubectl create namespace ambassador